-- In Drive File Stream, open a shared Office file; the real-time status appears in the bottom right-hand corner
+- In Drive File Stream, open a shared Office file; the real-time status appears at the bottom right

-- You will see:
+- 2. You will see:

-- a.
-Safe to edit (no one else is editing)
+- Safe to edit (no one else is editing)

 - Wait to edit (someone else is editing);

-tick Notify me when it's safe to edit
+check Notify me when it's safe to edit

 to find out when you can start

 - c.
 New version created (someone created a new version); to get it, click Get latest

-- You can now edit, share, view version history, collaborate in real time with others and more; all changes will be saved to the original Office file
+- You can now edit, share, view version history, collaborate in real time with others, and more; all changes will be saved to the original Office file

 Project Phoenix Overview Drive File Stream July 24, 2018 Stakeholders Lara Brown - Product Manager ✓ Safe to edit Lily MacDonald - Lead Engineer Skye Perkins - Lead Designer Elizabeth Fitzgerald - Visual Designer See who's editing Microsoft Alexis Stephens - User Researcher Trevor Hanson - Technical Lead files in Drive File Stream Now you can see if others are editing Microsoft Proposed Timeline Office files and they can see you.
-Get alerts when Prototype - Q4 2018 it's safe to edit, when you should wait, and when Launch - Q1 2019 there's a new version available.
-You can disable this anytime from Drive File Jane Doe jane.doe@gmail.com CONTINUE AS JANE DOE NOT NOW English (United States)
+Get alerts when Prototype - Q4 2018 it's safe to edit, when you should wait, and when Launch - Q1 2019 You can disable this anytime from Drive File Jane Doe jane.doe@gmail.com CONTINUE AS JANE DOE NOT NOW English (United States)